VC MEETING – FIRST VENTURE CAPITAL MEETING PREP

 Wrong.

 My recommendation?
 Go back to the drawing board and look for another idea to pursue.
 Don’t let this be the outcome of your first VC meeting.
-Maybe you need to find co-founders with a long track record in this space.
+You may find co-founders with a long track record in this space.

 9: Oversharing – VC Meeting